ThomasMeissnerDS/e2e_ml/README.md

   This comes at the cost of runtime.
 Depending on your data we recommend strong hardware.

 ## Release History
+* 1.5.6
+  - Fixes bug around preprocessing_type='nlp'
+  - replaced pickle with dill for saving and loading objects
 * 1.5.3
   - Added transformer blueprints for NLP classification and regression
   - renamed Vowpal Wabbit blueprint to fit into blueprint naming convention